Do You Want To Study Off-Campus During Interim 2017?

 - GE Credit: MCD

-- Major Credit: Education-Human Relations Component (ED382), ARMS
+- Major Credit: Education-Human Relations Component (ED382); Race and Ethnic Studies

 - Prerequisite: None (Interest in education & providing service to urban youth expected.)

-- In this course, you will have an opportunity to examine how schools and communities in the Twin Cities interact to provide support and developmental opportunities for school-age children.
-Through lectures, readings, discussions, research, field trips, and in-school and co-curricular placements, you gain an understanding and awareness of how race, class, ethnicity, national origin, gender, sexual orientation, and religion shape the complex character of urban youth and schools.
-You spend one week in orientation activities on campus and then two weeks in the Twin Cities.
-During the time in the cities, you participate as tutors and classroom assistants during the school day and assist in various after school and community programs.
-The last week of the interim is spent back on campus.
+In this course, students examine how schools and communities in the Twin Cities interact to provide support and developmental opportunities for school-age children.
+Through lectures, readings, discussions, field trips and in-school and co-curricular placements, students gain an understanding and awareness of how race, class, ethnicity, national origin, and gender shape the complex character of urban youth and schools.
+Students will spend one week in orientation activities on campus and two weeks in the Twin Cities.
+During the time in the Twin Cities, students participate as tutors and classroom assistants during the school day and then assist in various after-school and community programs.
+The last week of Interim is spent back on campus discussing the experience.

 Spanish 233: Intermediate Spanish II in Ecuador